 I maintain a busy schedule as a writer, composer, organist, and pianist.
 You can listen to my first season of podcasts–consisting of episodes from my original science fiction audio novel, complete with original musical soundtracks–on the “My Radio” page.
 You can access some of my other compositions on the “My Music” page and on my YouTube channel.

-To learn more about my past work as Director of the School of Music at the University of Kentucky, listen to this interview with WUKY or to this interview about our 100th Anniversary in 2018:
+To learn more about my past work as Director of the UK School of Music , listen to this interview with WUKY or to this interview about our 100th Anniversary in 2018:

 You can read more about our 100th Anniversary season here, or check out this article about the UK School of Music’s designation by Yamaha as one of ten “Institutions of Excellence” in 2021.
 You can also review a copy of a recent recruitment brochure for the University of Kentucky School of Music.
 Additional samples of my communications work are available by following this link to the FSU College of Music’s 2017 Alumni Magazine or this one to the its 2016 Alumni Magazine.

-I was busy throughout the spring semester (2025) composing a six-movement cantata on the Psalms for choir, violin, harp, and piano.
+During the spring semester (2025), I composed a six-movement cantata on the Psalms for choir, violin, harp, and piano.
 (I wrote most of the lyrics for the cantata, too.)
-The Chancel Choir at Centenary Methodist Church (Danville, Kentucky) premiered the cantata on Sunday, June 1, 2025.
-Special thanks to Dr. Sophia Han for serving as our guest violinist.
-I’m currently composing a Christmas cantata for December 2025.
+The Chancel Choir at Centenary Methodist Church (Danville) premiered the cantata on Sunday, June 1, 2025.
+Special thanks to Dr. Sophia Han for joining us as guest violinist.

-On March 15, 2025, I presented a paper, “Sanctification and Deification in Charles Wesley’s Poems on the Gospels of John and Luke,” at the annual conference of Wesleyan Theological Association.
-The conference was hosted at Baylor University’s Truett Theological Seminary.
+On March 15, 2025, I presented my paper, “Sanctification and Deification in Charles Wesley’s Poems on the Gospels of John and Luke,” at the annual conference of Wesleyan Theological Association.
+The conference was hosted by Baylor University’s Truett Theological Seminary.

 My most recent article on television music, “Music, Morality, and Community in Little House on the Prairie,” was published in the journal, American Music, in its 41.4 (Winter 2023) issue [released in early 2025].